-After spending two weeks in Italy in the Summer of 2016 (for my birthday, yay!)
-I must admit that I ate too much gelato, and of course, I took so many gelato pictures.
-I decided to compile some of the best gelatos I tried during my time in Italy just to make a little honor to that love in my life.
+After spending two weeks in Italy in the Summer of 2016 (for my birthday, yay!) following my Italian volleyball guide, I must admit that I ate too much gelato.
+I took so many gelato pictures and decided to compile some of the best gelato in Italy I tried during my time there just to make a little honor to that love in my life.

 Luckily, while I was thinking about writing this post, Natasha from The Boho Chica posted some of her experiences at the Gelato University in Italy as well.
 Her post inspired me to take a look at my own gelato experiences.